 Hilton Honors points are another great option for booking a hotel on the Las Vegas Strip.
 That’s due in part to the fact that Hilton makes it incredibly easy to pool points with fellow Honors members, making award stays even easier.
 You can combine points with up to 10 other members, with few restrictions on who qualifies.

 Even if you don’t want to pool points for the purpose of a stay, Hilton makes transferring points to other members easier than any other hotel chain.

 There are plenty of options to pile up Hilton Honors points.
 The Hilton Honors American Express Surpass® Card is offering 130,000 bonus points after spending $2,000 in three months.
-Plus earn additional 50,000 Hilton Honors points after you spend $10,000 in purchases in the first 6 months.

 This card also comes with some great benefits like Priority Pass Select membership for airport lounges, automatic Hilton Gold status, and more.